Now showing 1 - 10 of 12

 Adaptive management of multigranular spatio-temporal object attributes

 In applications involving spatio-temporal modelling, granularities of data may have to adapt according to the evolving semantics and significance of data.
-To address such a problem, in this paper we define ST2 ODMGe, a multigranular spatio-temporal model supporting evolutions, which encompass the dynamic adaptation of attribute granularities, and the deletion of attribute values.
-Evolutions are specified as Event - Condition - Action rules and are performed at run-time.
-The event, the condition and the action may refer to a period of time and a geographical area.
-Periodic evolutions may be specified, referring to both transaction and valid time dimensions.
+In this paper we define ST2 ODMGe, a multigranular spatio-temporal model supporting evolutions, which encompass the dynamic adaptation of attribute granularities, and the deletion of attribute values.
+Evolutions are specified as Event - Condition - Action rules and are executed at run-time.
+The event, the condition, and the action may refer to a period of time and a geographical area.
 The evolution may also be constrained by the attribute values.
-Evolutions greatly enhance flexibility in multigranular spatio-temporal data handling but require revisiting the notion of object consistency with respect to class definitions and access to multigranular object values.
+The ability of dynamically evolving the object attributes results in a more flexible management of multigranular spatio-temporal data but it requires revisiting the notion of object consistency with respect to class definitions and access to multigranular object values.
+Both issues are formally investigated in the paper.

 • Publication